 ROSEN, A TOP RANKED FIRM, Encourages Vintage Wine Estates, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – VWE

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Vintage Wine Estates, Inc. (NASDAQ: VWE) between October 13, 2021 and September 13, 2022, both dates inclusive (the “Class Period”), of the important January 13, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Vintage Wine Estates, Inc. VWE between October 13, 2021 and September 13, 2022, both dates inclusive (the "Class Period"), of the important January 13, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Vintage Wine Estates securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.